Frequently Asked Questions

 Do I need to prove I’ve completed my quest?

 Quest Scouts relies on an honor system.
 While we do see your submissions as you complete objectives, we do not keep track of your points for you.

 When do I display my badge?

 A Quest Scouts should display a badge only after they have earned it.

 How do I earn points?

 Points are earned by completing objectives.
-Make sure to read and complete all portions of an objective.
 When you have completed all portions of the objective record the number of points the objective is worth.

 Can I earn more than 1,000 points per quest?

 Yes!
 Some Quest Scouts, who have named themselves “completionists,” strive to earn as many points as possible.
 Others continue earning points as long as there are objectives that intrigue them, and stop when they are satisfied.
-You can earn all points available, as listed on a quest’s quest card.
+You can earn all points available, as listed on the quest card.

 Can I earn double the points by completing an objective twice?